Live Stream Not Working? How to Troubleshoot Live Streaming Issues with Broadcasting

 Firewall blocking a video stream is a common issue that we can help you fix!

 If there are issues, you should first check if port 1935 is open when streaming troubleshooting.
 That’s the default port for RTMP and is necessary for your encoder to transfer the stream to Dacast.
-In addition, the video platform will also attempt to use port 80 or 443 as a backup.
+In addition, the online video platforms will also attempt to use port 80 or 443 as a backup.
 That’s why ensuring all three ports remain open is a good idea.

 For Mac users, you can check which ports are open by opening the Network Utility.
 From there, enter your IP address and click scan.
 After a few moments, you’ll see a list of open TCP ports.